Kreuzer: Conventionsmünze

 30 Kreutzer of Austria, Franz II, 1807.
 Copper, weight 18.13 g.

 Following the adoption of the Conventionsthaler in 1754, two distinct Kreuzer came into being.
 The first, sometimes referred to as the Conventionskreuzer, was worth 1/120 of a Conventionsthaler, valuing the Gulden at half a Conventionsthaler.
 This was used in Austria-Hungary.
 However, the states of southern Germany adopted a smaller Kreuzer Landmünze worth 1/144 of a Conventionsthaler, thus valuing the Gulden at 5/12 of a Conventionsthaler.
 In fact, the southern German states issued coins denominated in Kreuzer Landmünze up to 6 Kreuzer Landmünze (equal to 5 Conventionskreuzer), but in Conventionskreuzer for higher denominations.

 South Germany 1837–1873

 The South German Currency Union of 1837 used a system of 60 Kreuzer = 1 Gulden and 1 3/4 Gulden = 1 Thaler, with the Kreuzer equal to the old Kreuzer Landmünze.
 These Kreuzer continued in circulation until decimalization following the unification of Germany in 1871.

 Austria-Hungary 1857–1892

-Austria-Hungary decimalized in 1857, adopting a system of 100 Kreuzer = 1 Austro-Hungarian Florin.
+Austria-Hungary decimalized in 1857, adopting a system of 100 Kreuzer = 1 gulden/forint.
 1 1/2 florins = 1 Vereinsthaler.
 The kreuzer was known as krajczár in Hungarian (krajcár in modern orthography), krejcar in Czech, grajciar in Slovak, krajcar in Slovene and Serbocroatian, creițar or crăițar in Romanian, grajcar in Polish.